 Invisalign doesn’t have one standard financing plan for their aligner system.
 Instead, you’ll need to speak with your specific dentist or orthodontist to see what kind of plans their office provides.

-Busy is no longer just a word for many adults – it’s a way of life.
-Our schedules are booked hour-to-hour and it’s often hard to squeeze in a few hours to relax.
+For many adults, “busy” isn’t just a feeling – it’s a way of life.
+Our schedules are booked full and it’s often hard to squeeze in a few hours to relax.
 Many adults don’t want to spend those hours at the dentist’s office, and home aligner companies like Smilelove have capitalized on this desire for convenience.
 They’ve made themselves more convenient than in-office options by eliminating the need for office visits.
 But, this isn’t the only factor at play.
 Treatment times and startup options are also worth considering when evaluating a company’s convenience.

-- An in-person consultation with a dentist is required to get started, including X-rays and photos
+- Requires an in-person dentist consultation to get started, including X-rays and photos

 - Requires office visits every 6 weeks (on average) to monitor progress and receive new aligner sets